SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 **Information**

 - `SEKOIA.IO API Key`: Please read the information [above](#api_key)
-- `Sekoia API url`: the default SEKOIA.IO API URL is https:///api.sekoia.io
+- `Sekoia API url`: the default url is https:///api.sekoia.io
 - `Feed ID`: [more information on this documentation](https://docs.sekoia.io/cti/features/consume/feeds/#feeds-listing)

 !!! note
-     After the launch of Sekoia.io application, IOCs will be downloaded and updated on Splunk
+     After the launch of Sekoia.io application, IOCs will be downloaded and updated on Splunk.

 ## 3. Sekoia intelligence in Splunk